signinwithethereum/siwe-rs/README.md

 2. **EOA** -- try standard `ecrecover` for 65-byte signatures
 3. **EIP-1271** -- fall back to on-chain `isValidSignature` if EOA verification fails

+Note: this is verification only.
+EIP-6492 allows a verifier to optionally submit the factory transaction after a successful check to finalize on-chain deployment ("side-effectful" verification).
+This library does not do that — if you need the wallet actually deployed, submit the factory call yourself.

 ## Example

 ```rust